-In order for the prosecution to secure a conviction for armed robbery, three elements that must be met and proven beyond a reasonable doubt: 1) taking someone else’s property, 2) directly from the victim or their immediate presence, and 3) using force or intimidation.
-See robbery for more information.
+In order for the prosecution to secure a conviction for armed robbery, they must meet three elements and prove them beyond a reasonable doubt:

 Armed robbery usually involves a weapon, often times a gun.
-When a perpetrator uses a firearm to commit robbery, they are subject to sentencing enhancements under California’s 10-20-life law.
-This means if you are convicted of armed robbery and you used a firearm, you will receive an additional 10 years for using the firearm during the commission of a robbery, 20 additional years for firing the gun, and up to life for causing great bodily injury or killing someone with a gun during a robbery.
+A perpetrator that used a firearm to commit robbery falls under sentencing enhancements involving California’s 10-20-life law.
+This means if you are convicted of armed robbery and used a firearm, you receive:

-Your freedom is at stake if you have been arrested and charged with armed robbery.
-There is a lot that the prosecution has to prove in order to obtain a conviction.
-It is best to hire a private attorney if you are facing charges for robbery.
+Your freedom hangs in the balance if you have been arrested and charged with armed robbery.
+The prosecution has to prove a lot in order to obtain a conviction.
+Consider hiring a private attorney if you are facing charges for robbery.
 A knowledgeable and experienced criminal defense attorney will fully investigate all of the facts and circumstances surrounding your case.
 This includes how the law enforcement agency obtained and handled the evidence.
-If even just one element is not satisfied a conviction cannot be secured.
+If even just one element is not satisfied, a conviction cannot be secured.

-The criminal defense attorneys at Hammerschmidt Broughton Law Corporation have decades of combined experience defending against robbery charges.
+The criminal defense attorneys at Hammerschmidt Law Corporation have decades of combined experience defending against robbery charges.
 We zealously defend the freedoms of our clients.
-Call our armed robbery defense attorneys today at 559.248.1469 to discuss your case.
+Call our armed robbery defense attorneys today at 559.233.5333 to discuss your case.